- 2002 - 2005: BSc in Molecular Biotechnology at the Universität zu Lübeck, Germany

 - Since 2017: Assistant Professor in Mass Spectrometry in the group of Prof. Sir David Lane FRS, Department of Microbiology, Tumor and Cell Biology, Science for Life Laboratory, Karolinska Institutet, Stockholm, Sweden

 All biological processes can be described as biomolecules “talking” to each other, providing cargo, information, or transportation.
 These events usually take the from of a direct physical contact, i.e. a non-covalent interaction, in which one molecule, most often a protein, binds to one or more partners, inducing a change in the three-dimensional structure.
 In this manner, proteins can keep in touch with their environment to control their function.
 For example, upon sensing a change in pH, sider silk proteins lock each other into infinite chains to form very stable scaffolds, and membrane proteins can recognise individual lipid molecules in their environment to tune their activity accordingly.
 Aberrant, -faulty- interactions, on the other hand, interfere with these processes and are therefore often associated with diseases.
-Disrupting the interactions between the tumour suppressor p53 and its targets leads loss of cell cycle control and impaired DNA damage repair, giving rise to cancer.
-Some proteins even interact with themselves and form toxic structures such as amyloid fibrils that eventually lead to degeneration of the affected tissue, as seen in e.g Alzheimer's disease.
+Some proteins interact with themselves and form toxic structures such as amyloid fibrils that eventually lead to degeneration of the affected tissue, as seen in e.g Alzheimer's disease.
+Similaly, destabilization and aggregation of the tumour suppressor p53 and its targets leads loss of cell cycle control and impaired DNA damage repair, giving rise to cancer.
 Therefore, it is important to understand how exactly proteins “talk” to each other, and use this information to find ways to prevent interactions from going wrong.

 - In “native” MS, we gently transfer proteins together with their binding partners from physiological solutions into the vacuum inside the mass spectrometer and measure the weight and stability of the resulting complex.
 This reveals what type of interaction holds the partners together, and how many (and which) molecules are involved.